Fox, NBC turn to familiar faces to boost viewership

 Wall Street analysts expect broadcast networks to have to settle for lower ad rate increases than they have enjoyed in recent years.

-Average prime time ratings this season have declined 7.5 percent at the four broadcast networks as they compete with cable hits like "The Walking Dead" and "Duck Dynasty," and streaming services like Netflix Inc (NFLX.O).
+Average prime time ratings this season have declined 7.5 percent at the four broadcast networks as they compete with cable hits like "The Walking Dead" and "Duck Dynasty," and streaming services like Netflix Inc.

-ABC, owned by Walt Disney Co (DIS.N), will present its new schedule to advertisers on Tuesday, followed by CBS (CBS.N) on Wednesday.
+ABC, owned by Walt Disney Co, will present its new schedule to advertisers on Tuesday, followed by CBS on Wednesday.

 (Reporting By Liana B. Baker in New York and Lisa Richwine in Los Angeles; Editing by Steve Orlofsky)